lwsjs/local-web-server/README.md

 local-web-server
 ================
 Fires up a simple, static web server on a given port.
-A pure Javascript (and more reliable) alternative to `$ python -mSimpleHTTPServer 8000`.

 Use for local web development or file sharing (directory browsing enabled).
-Plays well with Google Chrome Workspaces.

 Install
 -------